-Boris Jonson plans to hold another winter election in hope of repeating 2019 success
+Boris Johnson plans to hold another winter election in hope of repeating 2019 success

 PM thinks winter campaign could throw the opposition off-balance